Updated: 7 days ago

-It is perfectly possible to cook spending very little energy.
+It is perfectly possible to cook, spending very little energy.

-The controversy is served at all levels, from the great chefs who advocate (and advertise on TV) one or the other system to normal people who want to cook the same way they live.
+The controversy is served at all levels, from the great chefs who advocate (and advertise on TV) one or the other system to ordinary people who want to cook the same way they live.

-Induction: clean and fast
+Induction: Clean and Fast

 They turn on and do not heat up.
-You put your hand on it and you don't burn.
+You put your hand on it, and you don't burn.

 An induction cooker works because it magnetizes the material of the container.